nodejs/node-v0.x-archive/doc/api/tls.markdown

 of your applications.
 The legacy cipher suites should only be used if absolutely necessary.

+NOTE: Due to an error in Node.js v0.10.38, the default cipher list only applied to servers using TLS.
+The default cipher list would _not_ be used by clients.
+This behavior has been changed in v0.10.39 and v0.12.x and the default cipher list is now used by both the server and client when using TLS.
+However, when using `--enable-legacy-cipher-list=v0.10.38`, Node.js is reverted back to the v0.10.38 behavior of only using the default cipher list on the server.

+### Cipher List Precedence

+Note that the `--enable-legacy-cipher-list`, `NODE_LEGACY_CIPHER_LIST`, `--cipher-list` and `NODE_CIPHER_LIST` options are mutually exclusive.

+If the `NODE_CIPHER_LIST` and `NODE_LEGACY_CIPHER_LIST` environment variables are both specified, the `NODE_LEGACY_CIPHER_LIST` setting will take precedence.

+The `--cipher-list` and `--enable-legacy-cipher-list` command line options will override the environment variables.
+If both happen to be specified, the right-most (second one specified) will take precedence.
+For instance, in the
+example:

+    node --cipher-list=ABC --enable-legacy-cipher-list=v0.10.38

+The v0.10.38 default cipher list will be used.

+    node --enable-legacy-cipher-list=v0.10.38 --cipher-list=ABC

+The custom cipher list will be used.

 ## tls.getCiphers()

 Returns an array with the names of the supported SSL ciphers.